meganthehorse/CS7810/Deliverables/validation.md

 |Bennu  |

 ## 6. Ryugu Arriving
-**Competency Question:** "When will 162173 Ryugu will be within 1au of Earth?"
+**Competency Question:** "When will 162173 Ryugu be within 1au of Earth?"

 **Bridged Datasets:** sbdb_jpl_asteroids_with_constraints.csv, Asteroid_Distances.csv